-Rhianna Walcott is the Associate Director of Artereal Gallery in Sydney.
+Rhianna Melhem is the Associate Director of Artereal Gallery in Sydney.
 With a Bachelor of Arts majoring in Art History from the University of Sydney, Rhianna has over 13 years’ industry experience and specialises in working with artists practicing at the forefront of contemporary art.
-She has previously worked at a number of commercial galleries and with the University of Sydney Art Collection and as a freelance arts writer for various contemporary art publications.
-Rhianna also sits on the Young Ambassador Committee at the Museum of Contemporary Art.
+She has previously worked at a number of commercial galleries and with the University of Sydney Art Collection.
+Rhianna has also worked as a freelance arts writer for various contemporary art publications and currently sits on the Young Ambassador Committee at the Museum of Contemporary Art.
 Rhianna is an Artistic Advocate for Milk Crate Theatre.